 Love the smell of your deodorant?
-According to Environmental Working Group (EWG), even natural smelling fragrances like rose may be something else entirely.
+Even natural smelling fragrances like rose might be something else entirely.
 The fragrance industry takes great care to hide from the consumer exactly how chemical fragrances are concocted using any blend of the 3,100 stock chemical ingredients that are available.
-EWG also reports that:
+The Environmental Working Group reports that:

 Bottom line?
 If your deodorant has “fragrance” listed in the ingredients, you really don’t know what’s in it!